The regularity of almost all edge ideals: Introduction

 Recall that the \emph{regularity} of $I_G$, denoted $\reg(I_G)$, is the largest index of a non-zero row in the Betti table.
-The other main result, which (partially) follows from the theorem above, is the following:
+The other main result, which follows from the theorem above and an additional argument, is the following: